Snowflake-Labs/terraform-provider-snowflake/docs/resources/network_policy.md

 ### Optional

 - `allowed_ip_list` (Set of String) Specifies one or more IPv4 addresses (CIDR notation) that are allowed access to your Snowflake account.
 - `allowed_network_rule_list` (Set of String) Specifies a list of fully qualified network rules that contain the network identifiers that are allowed access to Snowflake.
+For more information about this resource, see [docs](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/network_rule).
 - `blocked_ip_list` (Set of String) Specifies one or more IPv4 addresses (CIDR notation) that are denied access to your Snowflake account. **Do not** add `0.0.0.0/0` to `blocked_ip_list`, in order to block all IP addresses except a select list, you only need to add IP addresses to `allowed_ip_list`.
 - `blocked_network_rule_list` (Set of String) Specifies a list of fully qualified network rules that contain the network identifiers that are denied access to Snowflake.
+For more information about this resource, see [docs](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/network_rule).
 - `comment` (String) Specifies a comment for the network policy.

 ### Read-Only